 Available-for-sale investments are non-derivative financial assets that are either not capable of being classified into other categories of financial assets due to their nature or they are designated as such by management.
-They comprise investments in the equity of other entities where there is neither a fixed maturity nor fixed or determinable payments.
+They comprise investments in the equity of other entities where there is neither a fixed maturity nor fixed or determinable payments financial liability is derecognised

 They are subsequently measured at fair value with any remeasurements other than impairment losses and foreign exchange gains and losses recognised in other comprehensive income.
-When the financial asset is derecognised, the cumulative gain or loss pertaining to that asset previously recognised in other comprehensive income is recessified into profit or loss.
+When the financial asset is derecognised, the cumulative gain or loss pertaining to that asset previously recognised in other comprehensive income is reclassified into profit or los

 Available-for-sale financial assets are classified as non-current assets when they are not expected to be sold within 12 months after the end of the reporting period.
-All other available-for-sale financial assets are
+All other available-for-sale financial assets are classified as current assets. (// Financial Liabilities Non-derivative financial Liabilities

-(v) Financial Liabilities